Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum Utility

 \section{Quantum Utility}

-While quantum image processing offers considerable computational improvements for radio interferometry, the high error rates of quantum systems limit quantum utility.
-For a universal gate error of $\epsilon$ and a circuit depth of $D_\text{circ}$ the global error rate is approximately:
+While quantum image processing offers considerable computational improvements for radio interferometry, the high error rates of real quantum systems limit quantum utility.
+Environmental effects can corrupt the quantum gates, leading to errors in the quantum circuit.
+In the previous sections we have ignored the effect of this quantum error.